Claude Code Plugin

 Install in two commands

 Works with any project.
 Any language.
 Any stack.
-All you need is Claude Code.
+Requires Claude Code — run both commands inside it.

 /plugin marketplace add bofrese/claude-plugins